 - Animals are often left homeless or perish

 We are a 501(c)(3) emergency services nonprofit organization that works in conjunction with the American Red Cross SEPA Chapter and other public and private businesses, disaster relief, social service, and animal welfare organizations to provide emergency transport, shelter, and veterinary care to animals involved in residential fires and other incidents.
 We work within a network that includes veterinary care facilities, boarding facilities, kennels and training facilities, animal rescue groups, and fosters in Philadelphia and surrounding counties to ensure ALL family members are assisted.

 Currently, 90% of our calls are from the American Red Cross.
 We also receive calls from Salvation Army Disaster Services, Animal Control, PSPCA, other rescues, and the clients themselves.
+In 2013 we were added to the City of Philadelphia’s Emergency Response Plan.
 However, any individual or organization affected by disaster can call us 24/7 for assistance.